ktorio/ktor-documentation/codeSnippets/snippets/ssl-embedded-server/README.md

 # SSL - embeddedServer

-A sample Ktor project showing how to use [SSL](https://ktor.io/docs/ssl.html) in Ktor.
+A sample Ktor project showing how to configure [SSL](https://ktor.io/docs/ssl.html) if a server is started using `embeddedServer`.

 ## Running
 To run a sample, execute the following command in a repository's root directory: